ucfopen/Materia/docker/README.md

 Use `./run_first_for_dev.sh` in the `docker/` directory to initialize the application for development.
 Environment configurations specific to development include:

-1. Use of `memcached` for cache and session storage
+1. Use of `memcached` for cache and session storage.
-2. Use of `fakes3` for asset storage
+2. Use of `fakes3` for asset storage.
-3. Use of a local `mysql` database on a dedicated `mysql` container
+3. Use of a local `mysql` database on a dedicated `mysql` container.
-4. Volume mounting the entire project directory into the application container, so that modifications of server files on the host machine are reflected in the running application
+4. Volume mounting the entire project directory into the application container, so that modifications of server files on the host machine are reflected in the running application.
-5. Configuration of an additional port (`8008`) to simulate serving static assets from a second domain
+5. Configuration of an additional port (`8008`) to simulate serving static assets from a second domain.

 ### Setup: Non-Development Environment